 Formerly the Head of Refractive Surgery in 2 prominent hospitals in Singapore (Tan Tock Seng Hospital and National University Hospital), Dr Lee Hung Ming is a skilled and trusted surgeon with more than 20 years of experience as an ophthalmologist.

 Blurred vision refers to the loss in sharpness of vision, resulting in objects appearing blurry, hazy, or out of focus.
 Blurred vision may cause headaches and inconvenience during daily activities such as reading, writing, or working.
 The causes of blurred vision range from mild to severe.
-If you have been experiencing blurred vision for a long period of time, it is best to consult an eye specialist.
+If you have been experiencing blurred vision for a long period of time, it is best to consult a specialist.

 Floaters are small, black or white spots that appear in vision.
 Floaters are a result of the natural aging process and, although annoying, are generally not a cause for concern.
 They usually diminish over time.
 You may read more about floaters here.